surajmhulke/Wine-Quality-Prediction-Machine-Learning/README.md

 print(df.head())
 Output:

 First Five rows of the dataset
-First Five rows of the dataset

-Let’s explore the type of data present in each of the columns present in the dataset.
+# Let’s explore the type of data present in each of the columns present in the dataset.

 df.info()
-Output:

-Information about columns of the data
-Information about columns of the data

 Now we’ll explore the descriptive statistical measures of the dataset.

 df.describe().T
-Output:

-Some descriptive statistical measures of the dataset Some descriptive statistical measures of the dataset

-Exploratory Data Analysis
+# Exploratory Data Analysis
 EDA is an approach to analysing the data using visual techniques.
 It is used to discover trends, and patterns, or to check assumptions with the help of statistical summaries and graphical representations.
 Now let’s check the number of null values in the dataset columns wise.

 df.isnull().sum()